awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

 + Images in other repositories on Docker Hub are qualified with an organization name \(for example, `amazon/amazon-ecs-agent`\)\.
 + Images in other online repositories are qualified further by a domain name \(for example, `quay.io/assemblyline/ubuntu` or `account-id.dkr.ecr.us-east-2.amazonaws.com/ubuntu:trusty`\)\.

 For single container environments only, you can also build your own image during environment creation with a Dockerfile\.
-See [Building Custom Images with a Dockerfile](single-container-docker-configuration.md#single-container-docker-configuration.dockerfile) for details\.
+See [Building custom images with a Dockerfile](single-container-docker-configuration.md#single-container-docker-configuration.dockerfile) for details\.

-### Using Images from an Amazon ECR Repository<a name="docker-images-ecr"></a>
+### Using images from an Amazon ECR repository<a name="docker-images-ecr"></a>

 You can store your custom Docker images in AWS with [Amazon Elastic Container Registry](https://aws.amazon.com/ecr) \(Amazon ECR\)\.
 When you store your Docker images in Amazon ECR, Elastic Beanstalk automatically authenticates to the Amazon ECR registry with your environment's [instance profile](concepts-roles-instance.md), so you don't need to [generate an authentication file](#docker-images-private) and upload it to Amazon Simple Storage Service \(Amazon S3\)\.